Inside: 5 tips all parents need to know to deal with mean kids, unkind kids, or bullies while helping our kids stay kind.

 There will always be mean kids, snarky people, or bullies throughout life.

-Whether you deal with someone who pushes past you while shopping, or a co-worker that tries to take credit for your ideas, these “mean kids” are all around us and part of becoming successful in life is to learn how to deal with them appropriately.
+Whether you deal with someone who pushes past you while shopping, or a co-worker that tries to take credit for your ideas, these “mean kids” are all around us and part of becoming successful in life is to learn how to handle them appropriately.

 So, one key to success later in life is learning how to deal with difficult people or “mean kids” when we’re young.

-We have to teach our kids how to deal with these people.
+We have to teach our kids how to interact with these people in emotionally healthy ways.

 And different people take different approaches to this life skill.

 But since we’re intentionally raising our kids to be kind, we can help our kids deal with mean kids in kind ways.